duckietown/docs-brown/book/doc-sky/75-localization-slam/10-local-background.md

 The second step $bel(x_t) = \eta p(z_{t}|x_{t})\bar{bel}(x_t)$ is the *measurement update*.
 This computation is straightforward, the normalizer $\eta$ is the reciprocal of the sum of $p(z_{t}|x_{t})\bar{bel}(x_t)$ over all $x_t$.
 This factor will normalize the sum.

-The following diagrams illustrate how a robot uses a Bayes Filtering algorithm to compute a belief distribution over time:

-*diagram missing due to copyright concerns*

-Each of the below steps correspond to one image in the diagram:

-1. Start, the robot has a uniform belief distribution
-2. The robot measures a door, and believes it is equally likely to be in each of three positions, note the non-zero probability everywhere else
-3. The robot moves, shifting the belief distribution and reducing certainty
-4. The robot measures a second door, and now is very certain of its position
-5. The belief distribution shifts again, and the certainty decreases

-The takeaway from the above?
-Motion *decreases* certainty and measurement *increases* certainty.

 ## Monte-Carlo Localization
 The phrase "Monte Carlo" refers to the principle of using random sampling to model a complicated deterministic process.
 MC localization has become a very popular algorithm in robotics.
 Rather than represent the belief as a probability distribution over the entire state space, MC localization randomly samples from the belief to save computational time.
 This method is well suited to our scenario since the Raspberry Pi is a rather weak computer.